 The Gossamer Gear Ranger 35 is a great technical backpack suitable for multi-sport adventures and backpacking.
 While you could conceivably fit an overnight ultralight backpacking load into the Ranger, it’s really optimized more for gear-intensive day hiking, winter hiking, and rock climbing routes where you need a pack capable of carrying 25-30 pound loads.
 Loaded with organizational pockets and attachment points, the Ranger has what you need to get out there and play, all year long.
 As a long time customer of Gossamer Gear, it’s exciting to see the company expanding its product line to reach more and more hikers of all stripes.
 The company has fielded a number of other new backpacks this year including the Lone Star 30 and the Drifter 22, which help open up their range to a wider audience.

-Disclosure: Gossamer Gear provided SectionHiker with a pack for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Gossamer Gear provided SectionHiker with a pack for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.